Contents

 My personal opinion on Commvault:

 Commvault is a relatively standard enterprise-grade backup solution that uses a variety of cutting-edge technologies to provide the best possible user experience to its customers.
 Commvault works with containers, cloud storage, VMs, databases, endpoints, and more.
-It delivers a fast and accurate backup and recovery experience, it can be integrated with a variety of cloud storage providers, and it is relatively easy to set up backup tasks with it.
-However, Commvault can be really expensive.
-At the same time, Commvault suffers from the lack of logging/reporting data for most of its features, and its first-time setup is notoriously long and complicated.
+It delivers a fast and accurate backup and recovery experience, can be integrated with a variety of cloud storage providers, and backup tasks are relatively easy to set upwith it.
+However, Commvault can be quite expensive.
+At the same time, Commvault lacks the ability to logand report data for most of its features, and its first-time setup is notoriously long and complicated.

 Asigra

-Asigra has been on the market for a while now, earning its reputation over more than thirty years of experience in the field.
-Now Asigra provides a data recovery solution to its clients from anywhere in the world, taking advantage of a wide partner network with cloud backup and recovery services for different deployment types.
-Asigra is an agentless enterprise-class recovery software that supports not only servers and databases, but also VMs, endpoint devices, applications, and more.
-It can also eliminate backup data silos, reduce RTOs and claim a guaranteed recovery assurance in any case.
+Asigra has been on the market for some time now, earning its reputation over more than thirty years of experience in the field.
+Asigra now offers a data recovery solution to its clients from anywhere in the world, taking advantage of a wide partner network, with cloud backup and recovery services for different deployment types.
+Asigra is an agentless enterprise-class recovery software that supports servers, databases, and VMs, endpoint devices, applications, and more.
+It can also eliminate backup data silos, reduce RTOs, and claims to guarantee recovery in any case.

 Customer ratings: